-To properly clean processing equipment, a plant must monitor and maintain the following parameters.
+To properly clean processing equipment, a plant must monitor and maintain the following parameters in its instrumentation.

 Many clean-in-place systems use cold water at 20˚C, to flush pipes and tanks.
 However, you need warmer water to rid a process of substances like salt.
 Also, heated cleaning solutions can work more efficiently.

 But keep in mind, heat doesn’t fix everything!
 Sometimes it causes a reaction with residues that makes them harder to remove.
 So you’ll need to regulate your heat carefully.
 Example, for removing bacterial residue, a cleaning solution is always heated over 75˚C.

 Thermocouples and resistance temperature detectors (RTDs) can measure temperature in various CIP systems, and thermowells can protect sensors from direct contact with process fluids.
 To learn more about these devices, you can read our article on them.

 Pressure can also improve cleaning efficiency, by sending the solutions faster or by adding a physical element to the chemical cleaning.
 So you can monitor the performance of tools such as spray heads with pressure transmitters to let you know how many solutions you have going to the target and how fast.